eidelbaev/strouer-test/THOUGHTS.md

     - `email`: str, max length = 128
     - `body`: str, max length = 1024 (let's say, short Posts only)

+Notes:
-*`body` fields will have CharField class instead of TextField, becuse TextField is too big for our purposes (65,535 bytes max) and can't be limited to lower size, except of 255 bytes which is too low.
+ - `body` fields will have CharField class instead of TextField, becuse TextField is too big for our purposes (65,535 bytes max) and can't be limited to lower size, except of 255 bytes which is too low.
+- I used snake_case naming convention instead of camelCase used in Fake API for better alighnment with the Python standards.

 During working on the Synchronization topic we could further extend our models and even create new ones.

+### Initial data import

+In order to import initial data in our system from Fake API we need to use Django command.

+Since this command is intended to be used only once for an initial data import, I propose that in order to execute the command, several conditions must be met:
+- Tables for `Posts` and `Comments` must be empty;
+- Increment values for `id`s must be reset to 0, so that we can insert imported posts with their real ids and the next post created on our system will get the incremented value from the imported post and not from the previously created posts (on our system, during tests).

+Since our application is synchronous, I'm going to use `requests` library for fetching data from the Fake API.
+In case we were developing async application, I would choose `httpx` or `aiohttp` client.

+I intentionally didn't implement any exceptions handling in this command, bacause it brings only unnececessary complexity to the code.
+This is a internal command that should be used only once, so it's okay to receive an unhandled exception.

 ### Synchronization